irinavrt/moralopinion/README.md

 ### GSS Data

-The cumulative codebook of the General Social Survey (1972-2018) can be found under the following [GSS website](http://gss.norc.org/documents/codebook/gss_codebook.pdf).
+The raw dataset and the cumulative codebook of the General Social Survey (1972-2018) can be found under the following [GSS website](http://gss.norc.org/documents/codebook/gss_codebook.pdf).

 ### Mturk Data

-We analyzed the data with R via RStudio, using the tidyverse package.
 The raw and processed data comprises the following variables stemming from the Mturk dataset:

 #### Variables of the [processed dataset] (data/mturk-agrument-data.csv)